Bridgnorth: Sport and clubs

 Bridgnorth Town F.C. was the football club based in Bridgnorth.
 They joined the Worcestershire Combination in 1938 and twice reached the 5th round of the FA Vase.
 They won the championship of the West Midlands (Regional) League Premier Division in 2008.
 Affiliated to the club was the junior section known as "Bridgnorth Town Juniors".
 The teams ranged from under 8s to under 16s and competed in the Telford Junior League.
 After folding in 2013, the club was effectively replaced by "phoenix club" A.F.C.
 Bridgnorth.

 Bridgnorth Spartans Juniors Football Club run junior and adult teams.
 These teams include boys' teams, ranging from Under-8s to Under-15s, girls' teams and women's teams.
 Home games are played at Oldbury Wells School.

+The Bridgnorth and District Football League was played in the area from 1925 to 2001.

 Bridgnorth Rowing Club occupies 'The Maltings' building on the edge of Severn Park, which was purchased by the club in 1983.
 Work to convert the malting building into the boat house started in 1993.
 It competes in events in the local region and further afield, including attending the annual Head of the River Race on the Thames in London, and hosts an annual regatta with racing along the length of the Severn Park.